SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Now write a terraform code for all the SGs according to the Roboshop Documentation.
 - Now creating EC2s for the roboshop 04-ec2 in VS, using Open-source module from the internet.
 - Here the only disadvantage is you cannot connect to this Private instances using SSH, because Private instances dont have PublicIP.
-We have two options "Jump host" & "Installing VPN" in Default VPC to connect to private instances which are in Roboshop VPC, but make sure you have Peering connection between Default VPC & Roboshop VPC.
+We have two options Jump host & Installing VPN in Default VPC to connect to private instances which are in Roboshop VPC, but make sure you have Peering connection between Default VPC & Roboshop VPC.

 ### Session-33
 - What are the two ways to connect to Private Instances ?
 Jump Host & VPN
 - How to connect to Private Instances using VPN ?
-- In which VPC should we install OpenVpn ?
+- In which VPC should we install OpenVpn (or) create server for VPN ?
 Default_VPC
 - We must have a peering connection between Default_VPC & Roboshop_VPC.
 - All our private instances are in Roboshop_VPC only.
 - How the traffic is routing from Home server to Private instances ?
 - What is the SG rule when mongodb is accepting connections from OpenVpn ?
-- Make sure to enable VPN in all private instances & how can you do that ?
-- Enabling VPN in all private servers by giving SG of OpenVpn instance to the mongodb (Add SSH rule)
+- Make sure to enable VPN in all private instances by giving SG of OpenVpn instance to all private instances.
+  Add SSH rule.
 - How to install OpenVpn in server & connect to it ?
-- Configuring VPN is not our responsibility, we have separate team for this.
-- We use Cisco VPN in our company.
-Which is costly, but for practice we used "OpenVpn Connect"
+Configuring VPN is not our responsibility, we have separate team for this.
+We use Cisco VPN in our company.
+Which is costly, but for practice we used OpenVpn Connect.

 ### Session-34
 ### Session-35